gryp17/Top-News-VueJS/README.md

 # Top-News-VueJS
 Basic news website built using VueJS and NodeJS.
-This is an rewrite of the previous React and AngularJS versions of this project.
+This is a rewrite of the previous React and AngularJS versions of this project.

 ## Project setup
 ```